 Contact the supervisor of this project for more information about availability of projects.

-Students with a major in computer science, biomedical engineering, artificial intelligence, physics, or a related area in the final stage of master level studies are invited to apply.
+- Students with a major in artificial intelligence, computer science, biomedical engineering, physics, or a related area in the final stage of master level studies are invited to apply.

-Interest in image analysis and machine learning
+- Interest in medical image analysis

-Affinity with programming in Python is required.
+- Affinity with programming in Python and with deep learning packages (e.g., TensorFlow, PyThorch) is required.